OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 The team eventually opted for the use of GPT-3 language models because all Transformer-based models tested by the team were text classification oriented, meaning that they require context in question-answering tasks.
 The  dataset we built for the project did not have the required structure and its transformation would have been unnecessarily time consuming.

 The GPT-3 language models were thus the best option for our project.
-We nonetheless found issues with the dataset built from the data collected from social networks: many questions/answers were out of context, long sentences were often found instead of clear question-answer pairs.

-We therefore decided to go back to data collection.
-We found a good finance   Q&A   dataset   used   a  Financial Opinion Mining and Question Answering  challeng   (https://sites.google.com/view/fiqa/home).
-As   the   dataset was   well  structured   and  with  coherent   Q&A   pairs,   we  decided  to   use  it   in   the project.

-When it comes to Language Models tuning, the team eventually decided to work on OpenAI GPT3 models.
 Those considered are the following:

 <p align="center">
   <img width="70%" height="70%" src="images/models_table.png">